 In a field dependent on the talents, knowledge, values, and experiences of individuals, it is imperative that each generation of leaders has the opportunity to learn what they need to know in order to succeed.
 As they succeed, so will the field.

-Video: See leaders discuss the value of mentoring the next generation of philanthropic leaders.
+Video: Leaders discuss the value of mentoring the next generation of philanthropic leaders.

-The Council of Michigan Foundations (CMF) works with family foundations, including children at the very youngest ages.
+CMF works with family foundations, including children at the very youngest ages.
 CMF also is implementing a K-12 curriculum in philanthropy that is deeply infused into the core curriculum of schools.
 The Michigan Nonprofit Association implements the Michigan K-12 philanthropy education program called The LEAGUE Michigan.
-Since 1988, Michigan’s young people have learned hands-on philanthropic leadership with their local community foundations through permanently endowed youth advisory committees launched by the Michigan Community Foundations’ Youth Project (MCFYP).
+Since 1988, Michigan’s young people have learned hands-on philanthropic leadership with their local community foundations through permanently endowed youth advisory committees launched by the Michigan Community Foundations’ Youth Project.
 Every year, another cohort joins their ranks.
 CMF also offers a special opportunity through the Mawby Fund for Kids Summer Internship, providing a paid position and responsibility for planning the summer leadership training for members of community foundation youth advisory committees.

 The Michigan Nonprofit Association provides opportunities for mentorship at the college level for young adults in a higher education setting through Campus Compact.
 For college students interested in a career in government or the nonprofit sector, there is an undergraduate program in nonprofit leadership; a master’s degree in public administration with a concentration in nonprofit studies; and a master’s in philanthropy and nonprofit leadership from the School of Public, Nonprofit and Health Administration at Grand Valley State University.
 Mawby Fellowships become available on an annual basis for Grand Valley State University faculty and undergraduates through the Dorothy A. Johnson Center for Philanthropy.
 Orosz and Agard Fellowships also fund young scholars and future nonprofit leaders at the Johnson Center.